 When My Cystitis Returned

 After a few months I got quite a severe case of cystitis.
 I was in a lot of pain and all I could think was: Where can I get some Ocean Spray cranberry juice?

-I was trying to flush out the bacteria as usual, by drinking loads of tea and water, but cranberry juice wasn’t a very common drink in Germany back then and I didn’t get better.
+I was trying to flush out the bacteria as usual, by drinking loads of tea and water.
+Cranberry juice wasn’t a very common drink in Germany back then and I thought the lack of it was why I didn’t get better.

 So I started a big online search and found some cranberry juice at local health stores, but different brands.
 They didn’t help at all.
 Then finally I found a supermarket in a town nearby where I could get hold of the Ocean Spray brand – and I was fine again.

 At this point I should add that I’ve always been in tune with my body and never thought much of conventional drugs and antibiotic prescriptions.
 I generally adapted well to self-healing methods and was quite good at talking myself out of an illness.

 “The fact that only one kind of cranberry juice helped might very well have been an ongoing placebo based on personal expectations.
 Looking back, I think it worked because I thought it would work.
 The mind is a powerful tool!”